karlhorky/postgresql-tricks/README.md

 # PostgreSQL Tricks

-A collection of tricks for PostgreSQL
+A collection of useful tricks for PostgreSQL

 ## Create Records in Result Set